-So definitely recommend the Deity V-Lav.
+Definitely recommend the Deity V-Lav.
 Beautiful, beautiful sound that you get from it for a lavalier microphone.
 I have a review coming up, so I’m working on it, but as always check out the link in the description to my playlist, to all my tech reviews.
-So that covers lav mics.
+That covers lav mics.

 We have, we have wireless options.
 And with the wireless options, I have been testing out and using the RODE Wireless GO.
-So it’s these guys.
+It’s these guys.

 It’s not blown me away amazing, but it’s okay.
 And it works better because you can actually take a lavalier microphone and plug it into the microphone itself.
 And that will give you better audio.